DigitalHarborFoundation/scratch-to-js/README.md

 ### Links to Scratch Projects

+Here is a link to the entire studio: [Scratch to JS - MakerEd Convening](https://scratch.mit.edu/studios/4036699/).
+Projects in the studio won't necessarily be in the same order as listed below.
+Click on the direct links for side by side comparisons, or feel free to explore!

 - [Hello World! - Color Switcher](https://scratch.mit.edu/projects/161447388/)
 - [Background Changer - Random Number](https://scratch.mit.edu/projects/161453700/)
 - [Mouse Press - Color Change](https://scratch.mit.edu/projects/161454475/)